imankarimi/django-admin-two-factor-auth/docs/index.rst

 I would love to hear your feedback on this application.
-If you run into problems, please file an issue on GitHub_, or contribute to the project by forking the repository and sending some pull requests or email_.
+If you run into problems, please file an issue on GitHub_, or contribute to the project by forking the repository and sending some pull requests.

 Indices and tables
 ==================